raizam/gamedev_libraries/README.md

 [google/filament](https://github.com/google/filament) | Filament is a real-time physically based rendering engine for Android, Windows, Linux and macOS
 [fastuidraw](https://github.com/intel/fastuidraw) | library that provides a higher performance Canvas interface [mosra/magnum](https://github.com/mosra/magnum) | Lightweight and modular C++11/C++14 graphics middleware for games and data visualization
+[V-EZ](https://github.com/GPUOpen-LibrariesAndSDKs/V-EZ) | V-EZ is an open source, cross-platform (Windows and Linux) wrapper intended to alleviate the inherent complexity and application responsibility of using the Vulkan API.

 ### UI